allenliu107/University-of-Maryland-Athlete-Body-Composition/README.md

 ![Screenshot 2025-03-23 at 8 22 43 PM](https://github.com/user-attachments/assets/e0a0071d-628a-4413-b5d8-c880db938868)

 # Data Modeling
-The data model follows a snowflake schema with “Measures(2)” being the fact table containing every record of an athlete body scan as well as any DAX calculations.
-The “Date” and “Athletes” tables are dimension tables with “Athletes” having a sub-dimension called “Profiles" containing the position of each athlete.
+The data model follows a snowflake schema, with 'Measures(2)' serving as the fact table, containing every record of an athlete's body scan along with relevant DAX calculations.
+The 'Date' and 'Athletes' tables act as dimension tables, while 'Athletes' includes a sub-dimension called 'Profiles,' which stores each athlete's position.
 ![Screenshot 2025-03-23 at 7 01 25 PM](https://github.com/user-attachments/assets/6f81f406-99f5-4f95-a10f-f4b86cd2c65f)

 # Data Visuals and Analytics